Upgrading SOLIDWORKS Toolbox within SOLIDWORKS PDM

 Preparing the toolbox for upgrading

-• Log in to the vault, preferably as ‘admin’ but any account with full permissions will suffice
+• Log in to the vault, preferably as ‘Admin’ but any account with full permissions will suffice

 Logged in as Admin